Why is US Revoking Student Visas?

 Targeting Activisim

-• A recent case of Ranjani Srinivasan, a 27-year-old PhD student in Urban Planning at Columbia, who came to the US on an F-1 student visa.
+• A recent case of Ranjani Srinivasan, a 27-year-old PhD student in Urban Planning at Columbia, who came to the US on an F-1 student visa got her US student visa revoked.
 The Department of Homeland Security confirmed in a statement on 14th March 2025 that her visa was revoked on March 5 as she is said to be involved in some terrorist activities.

 • Mahmoud Khalil, a student activist and Palestinian supported at Columbia University, was taken from his apartment in New York City by US Immigration and Customs Enforcement (ICE) agents on March 8, 2025.
 Khalil is a lawful permanent resident, and the officials revoked his permanent resident status.
 On March 10, a US district judge ruled that the Trump administration could not deport Khalil while the arrest was under judicial review.